accelazh/accelazh.github.io/_posts/2023-05-13-Training-Notes-On-Management-Leadership-Strategy.md

             3. solve from different angels. find another group of people, explain the issue, and see how others define the problem
             4. Always start from having the goal first, rather than moving forward from what we have today by momentum.
                 1. Do define the goal, you need Vision.
         4. DO SOLVE THE ROOT CAUSE. not only for code, also for the team and process issues
     2. Critical Thinking tools
         1. Challenge how business operates
-            1. Business model blowup: How would you double your top metric?
-What would you do differently if you startover?
+            1. Business model blowup: HOW WOULD YOU DOUBLE YOUR TOP METRIC?
+WHAT WOULD YOU DO DIFFERENTLY IF YOU STARTOVER?
             2. Revenue blowup: How would you triple profits in five years?
 Who is better at creating customer value?
             3. Cost blowup: How would you operate with two-thirds fewer people?
 How would you eliminate your job?
 What are the wasteful work you do?
         2. Five whys - reveals insights